 From 1941 Jewish patients were sent to the Generalgouvernement, and there either shot or killed in gas vans.
 In reply to enquiries from the families of the murdered, Gekrat stated that the victims gassed in Brandenburg or liquidated in Poland had been sent to an asylum in Chelm (sometimes referred to as “Cholm”), in the Lublin District of Poland, and even mailed death notices from Chelm containing fictitious dates of death in order to add to the deception.
 Aktion Cholm, as it was known, proved particularly lucrative for T4, since it was not only possible to collect the gold teeth and jewellery of the deceased, but also their hospital fees, which continued to be received for some months after the actual date of death.
 By this stage, the medical condition of Jewish patients had become irrelevant.
 They were killed simply because they were both Jewish and a patient.
 Very shortly, one of those qualifications also disappeared.
-Selected members of the staff of T4 began killing Jews on a gigantic scale in the Polish death camps solely because they were Jews.
+Selected members of the staff of T4 began killing Jews on a gigantic scale at the Nazi death camps in Poland solely because they were Jews.

 The fourth manifestation of ““euthanasia”” was the so-called “Aktion 14f13.”
 This was the code name given to the extension of T4 operations to the concentration camps.
 Doctors visited the camps, but did not conduct medical examinations.
 Prisoners were ostensibly assessed by similar criteria to those applied to the handicapped.
 In practice, those who had artificial limbs, wore spectacles or had “unsatisfactory” personal histories, were routinely selected for extermination.
 Again, simply being Jewish was enough to incur a death sentence.
 Those prisoners selected were transported to either Hartheim, Sonnenstein, or Bernburg for gassing.
 By the war’s end the victims of Aktion 14f13 probably numbered about 20,000.